rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 # Version History

+* 4.3.1 - Add new parameter to Query : most_recent_first
 * 4.2.1 - `Create Investigation`, `Update Investigation`: Fix issue where action fails when email address field is not empty
 * 4.2.0 - New action added: Replace Indicators
 * 4.1.1 - Advanced Query on Log Set Action: Updated EndPoint Agent enum to Endpoint Agent in log_set